 A good rent payment system should offer flexibility.
 Tenants should be able to pay using ACH transfers, debit cards, or credit cards.

-Landlords should explore various rent collection techniques to find what works best for their tenants and rental business.
-Some landlords prefer to charge annual rent instead of monthly payments, offering a discount for tenants who pay upfront.
+Explore various rent collection techniques to find what works best for your tenants and rental business.
+Some landlords prefer to charge annual rent rather than monthly payments, offering a discount to tenants who pay upfront.

 Security protocols

-Online rent payment options should protect landlords and tenants from fraud and data breaches.
+The best online rent payment services should protect you and your tenants from fraud and data breaches.
 The best platforms use end-to-end encryption and 256-bit bank-level SSL encryption.
 Baselane, for example, partners with leading payment processors like Stripe™ and Plaid™ for safe and reliable transfers.

 Payment tracking and history

-A good rent payment system lets landlords see exactly where their money is at all times.
+A good rent payment system gives you visibility into where the rent is at all times.
 It should provide:

 - Real-time payment tracking